The best waterproof speakers for all budgets: top outdoor speakers, all tested by our experts

 DON'T BUY IT IF

-You want flawless outdoor sound: Outdoor Boost helps it project well outside, but for true open-air audio, you’ll need a larger (and pricier) speaker.
+You want flawless outdoor sound: Outdoor Boost helps it project sound well outside, but for true open-air audio, you’ll need a larger (and pricier) speaker.

-You'll accept older for better value: Unless you're really keen on USB-C charging and podcast mode, the 3rd gen Wonderboom is just as good and cheaper.
+You'll accept older for better value: Unless you're really keen on USB-C charging and podcast mode, the 3rd-gen Wonderboom is just as good and cheaper.

 Ultimate Ears continues its streak of producing reliable, high-performing Bluetooth speakers with the Wonderboom 4.
-Building on the success of the Wonderboom 3, this compact speaker is our top pick for most people because it's has impressive audio quality and a durable, travel-friendly design that's IP67-rated.
+Building on the success of the Wonderboom 3, this compact speaker is our top pick for most people because it has impressive audio quality and a durable, travel-friendly design that's IP67-rated.

-In our review, we noted that the Wonderboom 4 "punches well above its weight when it comes to both low-end oomph and overall clarity."
-Expect a robust bass, rich sound, a well-balanced soundstage, and excellent clarity at higher volumes.
 While it’s great for outdoor listening, it’s more suited for picnics than larger gatherings – its sound is loud, but not enough for a big outdoor party.
 The Outdoor Boost feature helps by lowering bass and enhancing treble for better outdoor sound, though it does reduce some clarity.

 Weighing only 420g, the Wonderboom 4 is compact and easy to carry, fitting comfortably in any bag.
 True to the Ultimate Ears style, it’s available in vibrant colors like Active Black, Hyper Pink, and Joyous Bright.
-Small but tough, it has an IP67 rating for water and dust resistance – and it even floats in water!
+Small but tough, it has an IP67 rating for water and dust resistance – and it even floats in water.
 It's also drop-proof from up to 1.5 meters, making it a great companion for travel, adventures, and hassle-free listening.

 The Wonderboom 4 delivers excellent value, combining sound quality, portability, durability and finally, USB-C charging (we know it should go without saying, but this is a thing we'd knocked its predecessor, the 2022-issue Wonderboom 3 on, since that still came with microUSB port).
 In our experienced eyes, it's a truly great portable weather-proof proposition.